ioncakephper/contract-shield-cli/README.md

-# contracts-shield-cli
+# contract-shield-cli

-A CLI tool that verifies preconditions, postconditions, and invariants in contracts without altering their original source code. `contracts-shield-cli` enforces Design by Contract principles externally, ensuring contracts behave as expected while preserving their integrity.
+A CLI tool that verifies preconditions, postconditions, and invariants in contracts without altering their original source code. `contract-shield-cli` enforces Design by Contract principles externally, ensuring contracts behave as expected while preserving their integrity.

 ## Features
 - **Precondition Validation (`@pre`)** – Ensures input conditions are met before execution.